Two icebreakers are on the way to rescue ice-locked ships on Northern Sea Route

 The decision was this week taken by Yuri Trutnev, the Presidential Aide to the Russian Far East.

 The commissioning of the powerful icebreaking vessels comes as severe sea-ice conditions have taken shippers by surprise.
 There are now about 20 vessels that either are stuck or struggling to make it across the icy waters.
-Among them is the UHL Vision that over the last days has been isolated in the waters north of the New Siberian Islands, and the bulk carriers Golden Suek, Golden Pearl, Nordic Quinngua and Nordic Nuluujaak that are located east of that same archipelago.
+Among them is the UHL Fusion that over the last days has been isolated in the waters north of the New Siberian Islands, and the bulk carriers Golden Suek, Golden Pearl, Nordic Quinngua and Nordic Nuluujaak that are located east of that same archipelago.